RediSQL for analytics

 A different approach will be to store directly JSON in your table.

-The new schema will be only a single table, Events:
+The new schema will be only a single table, Events

-The column data will be of type text and it will store anything you want if encoded in JSON.
+and it will store anything you want if encoded in JSON.

 Of course, it is also possible to run any kind of computation on the JSON data including filters and selection.